cybergarage/go-sasl/README.md

 ```
 ### Example

-The following pseudo example demonstrates how to authenticate a `SCRAM-SHA-256` client using the `go-sasl` server.
-For more complete examples, see go-sasl mechanism plugin testing, [TestMechanism](https://github.com/cybergarage/go-sasl/blob/main/sasltest/mech/plugin_test.go).
+The following pseudo example demonstrates how to authenticate client messages for SCRAM-SHA-256 mechanism using the `go-sasl` server.
+For more complete examples, see go-sasl mechanism plugin testing, [TestMechanism()](https://github.com/cybergarage/go-sasl/blob/main/sasltest/mech/plugin_test.go).

 ```go
 package main